TrystanScottLambert/Parakeet/README.md

 # Parakeet 🦜

-Python package for reading in mock-cataglogue parquet files from the WAVES team.
+Program for reading in .prkt files.
+These are small databases where the data is often pieced together slowly over time.